nsrau/azure-docs.it-it/articles/storsimple/storsimple-create-manage-support-package.md

 <properties
-   pageTitle="Creare un pacchetto per il supporto StorSimple | Microsoft Azure" description="Informazioni su come creare, decrittografare e modificare un pacchetto per il supporto del dispositivo StorSimple." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Create a StorSimple support package | Microsoft Azure" description="Learn how to create, decrypt, and edit a support package for your StorSimple device." services="storsimple" documentationCenter="" authors="alkohli"